Tom Kha Gai

 Thai ingredients mingle together in this fabulous traditional dish, infusing coconut-chicken broth with unbelievable depth of flavor.
 Visit this page where the recipe was originally featured, to learn what Tom Kha Gai means in Thai, and more about Thai ingredients and traditions with this dish.

-Makes 4 servings as a main dish, or more as a soup or side.
+Makes 4 servings as a main dish, or more as a side.

 1 stalk lemongrass